 10 of 10

-All Russians Are Communists
+They Are All Communists

 This is another Cold War-era myth that is best not mentioned to Russian people.
 There are some Russian people that still think Communism was a good idea, but they are few and far between.
 For most Russian people, Communism meant the scarcity of food and other resources and being afraid of both one’s government and one’s neighbors.
 Not only are most Russians not Communists, but Russians are especially unlikely to endorse a Communist regime.